medic/cht-interoperability/docs/workflow.md

 ### `Patient` Resource

-The Patient resource in FHIR represents an individual receiving or awaiting healthcare services.
-It includes information such as patient demographics, clinical observations, and medical history.
+The `Patient` resource in FHIR represents an individual receiving or awaiting healthcare services.
+It includes patient demographics, clinical observations, and medical history.
 It is a foundational resource in healthcare and can be used to track patient progress, manage care plans, and facilitate communication between healthcare providers.

 #### `POST ${OPENHIM_ENDPOINT}/patient`